top of page

 Joining the club requires registering for an introductory class, which occur on a non-regular basis as space opens up.
 We encourage folks to come observe a class.
 Some loaner gear is available for newcomers - masks, gorgets, padded gloves, and padded swords.

 Your first class is free with no obligation.
 Dues are $30 a month afterwards and covers all club activities.
-Speak with the club instructor before purchasing any personal gear to ensure it is appropriate for fencing.
+Speak with the club instructor before purchasing any personal gear to ensure it is appropriate for our activities.

 Longsword